coolshams/pandas-challenge/README.md

  -applied binning.
 These are tricky.Took a while to narrow down the duplicates from sliced data!

  Top Spenders & Most Popular Items:
  -pd.merge!! this took a while to implement.
-Some interesting reads on merges/joins helped.
  `
-## Inference from Analysis
- The following key trends were observed:
--Males spent more money on purchasing items than females.
--There are many closely popular items.

 ## Reading references
 Some helpful google reading references: https://kanoki.org/2019/04/06/pandas-map-dictionary-values-with-dataframe-columns/